-If not managed properly sacrifice areas can cause soil erosion, nutrient runoff, destroy soil structure, and the original vegetation cover.
-They cause particular long-term environmental damage to semi-natural habitats.
+If not managed properly sacrifice areas can cause soil erosion, nutrient runoff and destroy soil structure and the original vegetation cover.
+In particular they cause long-term environmental damage to semi-natural habitats.
 Nutrient run-off may cause pollution of a neighbouring waterway, borehole or well.

-Sacrifice areas will only be permitted on improved grassland/arable land where the land is flat and must be located ten metres from waterways, or 50 metres from boreholes or wells (irrespective of current use), or 250 metres from boreholes used for a public water supply.
+Sacrifice areas will only be permitted on improved grassland/arable land where the land is flat and must be located ten metres from waterways, or 50 metres from boreholes or wells or 250 metres from boreholes used for a public water supply.
 Sacrifice areas must not be situated on or adjacent to archaeological sites.
 The area must be ploughed and sown in the following spring.
-Natural regeneration (recovery of the sward) and surface seeding will be permitted provided there is at least 90% grass/crop coverage by the end of spring The management of outwintered livestock must comply with the Nitrates Action Programme Regulations (Northern Ireland) 2006 (www.ni-environment.gov.uk/dard-nitratesguidance.pdf).
+Natural regeneration (recovery of the sward) and surface seeding will be permitted provided there is at least 90% grass/crop coverage by the end of spring.

+The management of out-wintered livestock must comply with the Northern Ireland Nitrates Action Programme Regulations (www.doeni.gov.uk/niea//dard-nitratesguidance.pdf).

-Winter Fodder Crops.
+Winter Fodder Crops

 Brassica fodder crops should not be grown in steeply sloping fields with a high soil erosion risk.
 Strip grazing from the top of sloping fields can help reduce the risk of soil run-off.
-Watercourses and ditches in crops grazed through the winter are particularly susceptible to soil erosion through livestock poaching and destabilising river banks.
-Leaving an uncultivated grass buffer strip adjacent to such features, and temporarily fencing them off or grazing towards them, will help prevent damage.
+Watercourses and ditches in crops grazed through the winter are particularly susceptible to soil erosion through livestock poaching and destabilising of river banks.
+Leaving an uncultivated grass strip adjacent to such features, and temporarily fencing them off or grazing towards them, will help prevent damage.